 For example, during Romania’s interim presidency, DNA Chief Prosecutor Daniel Morar paid Ambassador Taubman a visit.
 The DNA was having difficulty finding evidence against Members of Parliament for corruption.

-“Now that they know they can be heard, they’re not talking anymore,” he complained.
+“Now that they know they can be heard, they’re not talking anymore,” Morar complained.
 Worse, parliament wanted to place parameters around the agency’s interception operations.

 “We are a separate power — the judiciary cannot be questioned by parliament.”
-He also complained to Taubman that the new Justice Minister planned to remove a DNA deputy prosecutor for perceived poor performance, ignoring that Macovei had replaced prosecutors as if initiating regime change.
+He also complained to Taubman that the new Minister of Justice planned to remove a DNA deputy prosecutor for perceived poor performance, ignoring that Macovei had replaced prosecutors as if initiating regime change.

 He even asked the embassy “to tell politicians openly to follow and respect commitments, and to stress to them that if they establish an agency to fight corruption, let it do its job.”

 The statement prompted a host of diplomats, reporters, and even an EU Commission delegation to attend the Superior Council of Magistracy’s (CSM) hearing on the deputy prosecutor’s potential removal.
-When the new Justice Minister expressed lawmakers’ objections to Taubman, including that the U.S. was treating the country like Kosovo, the Embassy claimed that it “was fulfilling its legitimate diplomatic role.”
+When the new Minister of Justice expressed lawmakers’ objections to Taubman, including that the U.S. was treating Romania like Kosovo, the Embassy claimed that it “was fulfilling its legitimate diplomatic role.”

-In a different meeting with Taubman, Kovesi expressed concern about Parliamentary amendments to the country’s Criminal Code, which the interpreter labelled “criminal amendments.”
-The Embassy later bragged in a wire that with the help of the British Embassy, it managed to pressure Parliament to bend to its will on the Criminal Code issue.
+In another meeting with Taubman, Kovesi expressed concern about Parliamentary amendments to the country’s Criminal Code, which the interpreter labeled “criminal amendments.”
+The Embassy later bragged in a wire that with the help of the British Embassy, it managed to pressure parliament to bend to its will on this particular criminal code issue.

-When the Romanian Constitutional Court struck down certain provisions of the ANI law in 2010, the Romanian Senate debated new legislation to remedy it.
-American Ambassador Mark Gitenstein, nominated by then-President Barack Obama, publicly pressured the Senate to accept President Băsescu’s position on the bill.
+In 2010, when the Romanian Constitutional Court struck down certain provisions of Macovei’s law that forced all government employees and elected officials to publicly list their assets, the Romanian Senate debated new legislation to remedy it.
+American Ambassador Mark Gitenstein — nominated by then-President Barack Obama — publicly pressured the Senate to accept President Băsescu’s position on the bill.

-In a similar vein, in 2011 both Gitenstein and Assistant Attorney General for the Criminal Division of the U.S. Department of Justice Lanny Breuer, criticized the CSM for launching an investigation into DNA Chief Prosecutor Morar.
-The CSM’s action stemmed from Morar’s overstepping his position by harshly criticizing the Romanian Supreme Court’s decisions on live television.
+In a similar vein, in 2011, both Gitenstein and Assistant Attorney General for the Criminal Division of the U.S. Department of Justice Lanny Breuer criticized an investigation into Morar.
+The investigation stemmed from Morar’s overstepping his position by harshly criticizing the Romanian Supreme Court’s decisions on live television.
 Gitenstein and Breuer’s public defense of Morar stemmed from little more than that they knew him as a nice guy, they thought he had done a great job, and he shared their values.

 The Romanian president did the best he could.
 He moved Kovesi over to Morar’s position.